Solway Coast: Solway Coast Discovery Centre

 The Solway Coast Discovery Centre in Silloth.

 In the town of Silloth-on-Solway is the Solway Coast Discovery Centre, an exhibition detailing the geography and history of the Solway Coast AONB.
 As of 2014, the centre attracts around 12,000 visitors per year, and also provides tourist information for other attractions within the AONB.

 The main exhibition in the discovery centre looks at the wildlife, geography, and communities along the Solway Coast, and how things have changed over time, from the last ice age to the present day.
 This includes looking at the arrival of various groups which conquered the region, including the Romans, Vikings, and Normans, and how the establishment of the Abbey at nearby Abbeytown had an effect on the coastal region.
 The exhibition was designed to be interactive.
 There is also an art exhibition, where local artists showcase their work, as well as a cafe and a tourist information office.

 To commemorate the 40th anniversary of the Solway Coast's designation as an Area of Outstanding Natural Beauty, a film was produced and is available on DVD at the Discovery Centre.

 The Discovery Centre opened in 2002, and was funded by a number of local, national, and trans-national agencies, including Cumbria County Council, British Nuclear Fuels, and the European Regional Development Fund.

+Hills

+As a low-lying coastal region, the National Landscape has very few hills.
+The only summit within the NL with 30 metres of topographic prominence is Alavna Roman Fort, 57 m (187 ft), with 46.3 m of prominence, grid reference NY041373, at the extreme south-western end of the area.